tovarog23/AISI_CFS_Design_Functions/README.md

 * <a href="https://docs.python.org/3/library/os.html" target="_blank">os</a>: Module used to determine the location of any external files needed for the module functions to work properly.

 ### Design Capabilities:
 The functions developed return different capacities under the typical limit states that can be found on cold formed steel elements.
-The calculated values than can be obtained are the following:
+The calculated values that can be obtained are the following:

 * Axial Strength
 * Flexural Strength